BrickMMO/city-v1/README.md

-# events-v2
+# colours-v4
-A bacis registration system for BrickMMO related events.
+A colours tool for the LEGO colour palette.